istio/istio.io/content/en/docs/setup/additional-setup/dual-stack/index.md

 files with the following when you are installing Istio.

 {{< tip >}}
-Currently Istio only supports dual stack clusters on initial installation.
+Currently Istio only supports dual-stack clusters on initial installation.
 While it is possible to migrate from an installation on a dual-stack Kubernetes cluster with the following parameters not defined, this is not currently supported.
 {{< /tip >}}